About our service

 - Children and Families Act 2014

-We work with a number of other agencies and services including Education Services i.e. SENCo (Special Educational Needs Coordinator), Educational Psychologists, Play, Youth, and Holiday Club services, Child and Adolescent Mental Health Services (CAMHS), to support groups such as the Sutton Parent/Carer Forum and ActionVoices.
+We work with a number of other agencies and services including Education Services i.e. SENDCos (Special Educational Needs Coordinators), Educational Psychologists, Play, Youth, and Holiday Club services, Child and Adolescent Mental Health Services (CAMHS), and support groups such as the Sutton Parent Carer Forum and ActionVoices.

 If you would like to receive a Carers Assessment please download and complete the form.